Code-Institute-Submissions/katjacodes-invoicingApp_OctResub/README.md

 ### Acknowledgements
-- The Code Institute Slack Community was really helpful providing pointers when I got stuck and unable to see the forest for the trees.
+- The Code Institute Slack Community and my session with a tutor was really really helped me out by providing pointers when I got stuck and unable to see the forest for the trees.
-- Joshua Ugba took the time to explain to me in-depth how to integrate JavaScript and Python.
+- Joshua Ugba took the time to explain to me in depth how to integrate JavaScript and Python.
 I owe a better understanding of JSON files to him.